shobhamudai/todo-app/README.md

        * Navigate to the frontend directory: cd frontend
        * Run: npm run build
    2. Deploy the frontend to S3:
-       * In the frontend directory, run: aws s3 sync build s3://<insert S3 bucket name here created during cdk deploy>
+       * In the frontend directory, run: aws s3 sync build s3://{insert S3 bucket name here created during cdk deploy}
    3. Invalidate the CloudFront cache:
-       * Run: aws cloudfront create-invalidation --distribution-id <insert cloudfront distribution name here created during cdk deploy> --paths "/*"
+       * Run: aws cloudfront create-invalidation --distribution-id {insert cloudfront distribution name here created during cdk deploy} --paths "/*"
   Please replace the bucket name and distribution ID with the actual values from your CDK stack outputs if they are different.